EPFL-ENAC/co2-calculator-user-doc/docs/en/methodology.md

 ### 4. Results
 After validating all modules, the user can see the results of the unit carbon footprint calculation.
-This “Results” page presents various visualizations and information related to the unit’s carbon footprint is accessible to all principle and standard users.
+This “Results” page presents various visualizations and information related to the unit’s carbon footprint is accessible to all principal and standard users.

 At the top of the page, a summary section displays three key indicators: